MarcosVRSDev/api-todo-app/README.md

-# api-todo-app
+# todo-app
- API Using CQRS .Net Core and EF Core - By Balta.io
+ Sample ofAPI using concepts of CQRS with .Net Core and EF Core by Balta.io